You are taking an advanced mathematics class.

 indentation is a common way to indicate the beginning of a new paragraph.

-Properly use formal, technical language.
+Use formal, technical language.
 The use of the word "plug" is perhaps the worst offense of this

 rule.
 The formal word is "substitute".
 Mimic the language in your textbook.

 If you write your solutions by hand, then you must write legibly.
 Cursive